MarieLynneBlock/DjangoGirls-CodeCoachPreparation/003 Introduction to Python/README.md

 - __numbers and strings__ – in Python numbers are used for math and strings for text objects
 - __operators__ – like `+` and `*`, combine values to produce a new one
 - __functions__ – like `upper()` and `len()`, perform actions on objects.
+- __errors__ – read and understand errors that show up if Python doesn't understand a command you've given it
+- __variables__ – names for objects that allow you to code more easily and to make your code more readable (store value)
+- __lists__ – lists of objects stored in a particular order
+- __dictionaries__ – objects stored as key–value pairs